 Alberta has a gathering and distribution system, and three storage facilities within the province.
 The gathering and distribution system is owned by Nova Corporation (recently acquired by TransCanada Pipelines) and is known as the Nova pipeline.
-Private companies AEC, Cross-Alta, and Carbon own each the three main storage facilities and make up a total storage capacity of Alberta is roughly 180+ Bcf.
+Private companies own the three main storage facilities giving Alberta a total storage capacity of approximately 180+ Bcf.
 The Nova pipeline is a gathering and transmission system that handles approximately 12.
 5 Bcf of natural gas each day.
-Two Bcf/day goes to California markets, 2.0 Bcf/day goes to Chicago markets, seven Bcf/day goes to eastern Canada and the Northeast U.S., and the remaining gets consumed locally.
+2 Bcf/day goes to California markets, 2.0 Bcf/day goes to Chicago markets, 7 Bcf/day goes to Eastern Canada and the Northeast U.S., and the remainder is consumed locally.

-Privately owned exploration and production companies produce the natural gas, and either sells it to marketers, local end-users, or transport the gas to eastern Canada and the U.S. markets.
+Privately owned exploration and production companies produce natural gas, and either sell to marketers, local end-users, or transport the gas to Eastern Canada and the U.S. markets.
 Transactions within the province range from one day to twenty years in length.
-The Alberta market is very liquid through the first five years however liquidity drops off after that time period.
-Transaction can take the form of physical and financial fixed price swaps, index sales, physical swing deals, and physical or financial options.
+The Alberta market is very liquid for transaction in duration up to five years, however liquidity for transactions beyond this duration drops off.
+Transactions can take the form of physical and financial fixed price swaps, index sales, physical swing deals, and physical or financial options.

-There are about 200 market participants comprising of: producers, gas marketing companies, generators, regional distribution companies, trading houses, banks, and transmission companies.
-Major players in the market place are CIBC, TransCanada Gas Services, Engage, Duke, and Dynergy.
+There are about 200 market participants comprising of producers, gas marketing companies, generators, regional distribution companies, trading houses, banks, and transmission companies.
 The NYMEX launched an AECO futures contract in Sept 1996; however, there currently is no activity in the contract.
-All trading done in Alberta is done OTC.
-OTC trades are done bilaterally and brokered.
-There are four main brokerage houses that cover the Alberta market SDI, Prebon, Optimum and Amerx.
-Trading takes place from 7:30 am to 4:30 p.m.
+All trading done in Alberta is OTC.
+OTC trades are done both bilaterally and via brokers.

 British Columbia

-British Columbia is similar to Alberta with respect to the type of system in place.
-The gathering and distribution system is own and operated by Westcoast Energy with one main storage field servicing the pipeline.
-The Atkin Creek storage facility is owned and operated by Unocal Canada Limited and provides 48 Bcf of storage to the B.C. market place.
-The B.C. market is a 2 Bcf/day market in which half is consumed locally and approximately half is exported to the Pacific Northwest.
+British Columbia is similar to Alberta with respect to the form of pipeline system.
+The gathering and distribution system has one main storage field servicing the pipeline.
+This facility provides 48 Bcf of storage to the British Columbia market place.
+Production in British Columbia is approximately 2 Bcf/day of which half is consumed locally and half is exported to the Pacific Northwest.

-All the same types of transactions are available in B.C. that are available in Alberta.
-B.C. is also an OTC market place with the same major market player that prevail in Alberta.
-No regulatory body governs the B.C. market and the same market conventions are used that are in the Alberta market.
+Generally the same market participants are active in both the British Columbia and Alberta Regions with the same variety of products, that are available in Alberta, being traded in British Columbia..

 Significant Future Developments